nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="volunteer"></a>How can I volunteer?
 What if I don’t know anything about networking?

 NYC Mesh welcomes people with diverse skill sets and from all backgrounds.
 Many of our volunteers started without any technical background.
-Join as at our monthly [meetup](https://www.meetup.com/nycmesh/) or reach out to us on [slack](https://slack.nycmesh.net/) to start a conversation about how you can contribute to our community.
+Join as at our monthly [meetup](https://www.meetup.com/nycmesh/) or reach out to us on [slack][] to start a conversation about how you can contribute to our community.
 You can also read about some ways to help [here](/help).

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

 ### <a name="neighbors"></a>I have neighbors who would also like to join NYC Mesh.
 Can we get connected together?

 Yes!
 We prioritize installs for entire buildings and set up high-bandwidth point-to-point connections with dedicated hardware.
-If your building would like this dedicated service please email us, reach out to us on [slack](https://slack.nycmesh.net/), send us an email at install@nycmesh.net or call us directly at (646) 727-0866.
+If your building would like this dedicated service please email us, reach out to us on [slack][], send us an email at install@nycmesh.net or call us directly at (646) 727-0866.
 Using this service can replace your current ISP for very large buildings.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>